OXID-eSales/vat-tbe-services-documentation/configuration.rst

 |procedure|

-.. todo: #tbd: oxdakb02.png auf EN ergänzen

-1. Choose :menuselection:`Administer Products --> Products`.
+1. Under :menuselection:`Administer Products --> Products`, choose the product.
 #.
 Choose :guilabel:`eVAT Settings` tab.
 #.
 Choose the :guilabel:`Product is a telecommunication, broadcasting or electronic service` checkbox (:ref:`oxdakb02`, item 1).
 #.
 Assign the applicable VAT rates for each country to the item.